Bubcheeseburger/-DS-4002-Project-2-M3-/README.md

 │
 ├── OUTPUT/ # Generated charts and figures for reporting │ ├── category_counts.png # Output graph produced by surface level analysis notebook Category.ipynb that displays counts for top 20 categories
-│ ├── monthly_purchases.png # Output graph produced by surface level analysis notebook Month.ipynb that displays counts for every mont
+│ └── monthly_purchases.png # Output graph produced by surface level analysis notebook Month.ipynb that displays counts for every mont
-│ ├──
-│ ├──
-│ └──
 │
 ├── SCRIPTS/ # Jupyter notebooks for analysis
 │ ├── Categories.ipynb # Notebook for surface level analysis of how many purchases made in the top 20 categories │ ├── Month.ipynb # Notebook for surface level analysis of how many purchases made in each month │ ├── Preprocessing.ipynb # Preproccesses the original data by joining the two csv files and getting rid of any rows with missing data
+│ ├── FeatureImportance.ipynb # Uses forecasting combined with demographic data to figure out what demographics are the most imporant when it comes to forecasting purchases
 │ └──
 │
 ├── README.md # Project overview and instructions